Beas River: Etymology

 In modern times, the river has also been called Bias or Bejah.

 History

-The Beas River marks the easternmost border of Alexander the Great's conquests in 326 BCE.
-It was one of the rivers which created problems in Alexander's invasion of India.
-His troops mutinied here in 326 BCE, refusing to go any further.
+The Beas River marks the easternmost border of Alexander the Great's conquests in 326 BC.
+It was one of the rivers that created problems in Alexander's invasion of India.
+His troops mutinied here in 326 BC, refusing to go any further in Mukerian.
 Alexander shut himself in his tent for three days, but when his men did not change their desires he gave in, raising twelve colossal altars to mark the limit and glory of his expedition.
+The exact location and fate of these altars are unknown, although one historian has suggested that they were later reused to create some of the Pillars of Ashoka.

 According to the Kavyamimansa of Rajasekhara, the kingdom-territories of the Gurjara-Pratihara monarch Mahipala I extended as far as the upper course of the river Beas in the north-west.